haythamfayek/haythamfayek.github.io/about.md

 I love coffee!
 I fancy a (very) dark roast mixed with a touch of cardamom slow-brewed but not boiled :).

 I used to be an avid football player.
 I played as an Attacking Midfielder for [Smouha SC](http://www.smouhaclub.com) in Alexandria up until I went to university.
-I am Manchester United fan.
+I am a Manchester United fan.